- Title

 - Curatorial Notes

 Hunting with sporting birds was a favorite activity at most Islamic courts and has been documented since the Umayyad period (661–750).
 The practice of hawking or falconry was probably introduced through contact with Iran following the Islamic conquests.
-Bayzara, the Arabic word for the art of the flying hunt, is derived from the Persian word for a bird of prey, baz.
+Bayzara, the Arabic word for the art of the flying hunt, is derived from baz, the Persian word for a bird of prey.
 The domesticated and specially trained birds of prey were highly prized and frequently depicted in a variety of mediums.
-Such was their importance that even the bird’s handler became a fitting subject, as in this Ottoman portrait of a young page with a hawk, perhaps awaiting his royal master.
+Such was their importance that even the bird’s handler became a fitting subject, as in this Ottoman painting of a young page with a hawk, perhaps awaiting his royal master.
+It should not be understood as an exacting likeness but rather as a generic image of the type of attractive attendant who might be attached to the court.

 - Selected Bibliography